-The micro-grant funding amount is to be used solely for expenses included in the budget for the delivery of the outputs and outcomes of the proposal.
+The contract amount is to be used solely for expenses included in the budget for the delivery of the outputs and outcomes of the proposal.
 These expenses must:

-- Be actually incurred by the micro-grantee; - Be incurred within the period set out in the micro-grant agreement; - Be indicated within the approved budget submitted as part of the proposal; - Be incurred in connection with and necessary for implementation of the proposal - Be identifiable, verifiable and recorded in the micro-grantee's accounts in accordance with applicable accounting standards and with the micrograntee's usual cost accounting practices - Be compliant with applicable national law on taxes, labour and all other relevant national law - Be reasonable, justifiable and compliant with the principles of sound financial management
+- Be actually incurred by the contractor; - Be incurred within the period set out in the contract agreement; - Be indicated within the approved budget submitted as part of the proposal; - Be incurred in connection with and necessary for implementation of the proposal - Be identifiable, verifiable and recorded in the contractor's accounts in accordance with applicable accounting standards and with the contractor's usual cost accounting practices - Be compliant with applicable national law on taxes, labour and all other relevant national law - Be reasonable, justifiable and compliant with the principles of sound financial management

-In case of any doubt that the expenditure does not fall within the ambit of the micro-grant agreement, the micro-grantee should consult SSN prior to incurring the expense/s.
-If SSN is not consulted, and the expense falls outside of the micro-grant agreement, the expense may not be reimbursed.
+In case of any doubt that the expenditure does not fall within the ambit of the contract agreement, the contractor should consult SSN prior to incurring the expense/s.
+If SSN is not consulted, and the expense falls outside of the contract agreement, the expense may not be reimbursed.